Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 * ONET-SOC code and title: **1-9111.00 - Medical and Health Services Managers**
 * 5 most important tasks they carry out (provide the importance score, in Details):

-1.Develop and maintain computerized record management systems to store and process data, such as personnel activities and information, and to produce reports.
+1. Develop and maintain computerized record management systems to store and process data, such as personnel activities and information, and to produce reports.
 Importance:85

 2. Direct, supervise and evaluate work activities of medical, nursing, technical, clerical, service, maintenance, and other personnel.
 Importance: 84